Leg3ndary/APHS-bot/info/announcements.md

 **GIRLS ICE HOCKEY** - The girls ice hockey meeting planned for today has been moved to LUNCH in room 217.

-**LIBRARY ART CONTEST - **Calling all artists!
+**LIBRARY ART CONTEST**Calling all artists!
 Tomorrow is the last day to enter the library's art contest!
 Submissions are due by 3pm tomorrow.
 For full details talk to Ms. Gardecky or Ms. MacNeil in the library, or go to bit.ly/APHSLibrary.

 ## WEDNESDAY OCTOBER 13 2021